bruceesmith/echidna/README.md

 ```
 NAME:
-   action - A new cli application
+   flagwithdefault - A new cli application

 USAGE:
-   action [global options]
+   flagwithdefault [global options] [command [command options]]

 VERSION:
    1

+COMMANDS:
+   version, v  print the version
+   help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    -i value       An integer (default: 22)